deckerego/docmag/README.md

 3. Re-start docmag as you did before: `export DOCUMENT_HOST_DIR=/mnt/documents && docker-compose up -d`

+## Hosting DocMag using Kubernetes

+DocMag can be easily used with Kubernetes or with Docker Compose, and has been tested on bare-metal (non-cloud) installations of Kubernetes clusters.

-## Installing into Kubernetes with Helm
+### Installing with Helm

 Installing into a Kubernetes cluster is pretty easy, thanks to Helm.
 Before you install DocMag you will need to do two things however: